Choosing Trees and Tapping Right: Maples, Size, and Long-Term Health

 Why Tree Health Is a Long Game

-Every tap hole forces the tree to make a choice: seal it off or sacrifice surrounding tissue.
 When tapping pressure is reasonable, the tree compartmentalizes damage efficiently.
 When pressure is excessive, damage spreads vertically and permanently reduces productive sapwood.

 That’s why aggressive systems don’t fail fast—they fail slowly.